Blue And Pink Celestial Self Care CTA Instagram Post-1

 Find me on:

-There are numerous definitions of ‘audit’ covering financial, quality systems, clinical and safety audits to name but a few.
-A broad summary would be an independent and systematic examination of policies, procedures and records to provide assurance of appropriate implementation and performance.
+There are numerous definitions of ‘audit’ covering financial, quality systems, clinical, and safety audits to name but a few.
+A broad summary would be an independent and systematic examination of policies, procedures, and records to ensure appropriate implementation and performance.

-The Department of Health details in HTM00 an independent audit system should be in place, with at least an annual audit completed whereby the auditor remains independent of the healthcare organisation, such as an Authorising Engineer [Water].
+The Department of Health details in HTM00 that an independent audit system should be in place, with at least an annual audit completed whereby the auditor remains independent of the healthcare organisation, such as an Authorising Engineer (Water).

 New call-to-action

-• Suitability of Legionella Risk Assessment and implementation of the Risk Minimisation Scheme;
+• Suitability of Legionella Risk Assessment and implementation of the Risk Minimisation Scheme (actions arising from the risk assessment);

 The auditing process includes: